lugatuic/lug-docs/rfc0002-lug-web.md

 UIC

-<center>The root User Group</center>
+<center>LUG WEB (/var/www)</center>

 **Abstract:**

-This document lays out the structure of LUG Web, an unofficial subgroup of LUG.
+This document lays out the structure of LUG Web (/var/www), an unofficial subgroup of LUG.
+All further references to LUG Web will be referred to as "/var/www", except in ambiguous cases.

 **Copyright and License Notice:**